Amy Ash – Principal and Director – Instructor

 – Achievement and learning is not in the destination, it is in the journey.

 Jaime Davey – Instructor – RAD RTS, BA(Hons)

 Training in dance since the age of 4, Jaime has had over 25 years of dance experience in Ballet, Tap, Modern and Hip Hop.
+Jaime studied extensively in the RAD and ISTD examination syllabi completing Vocational examinations in Ballet, Modern and Tap.
 Her experiences are not only within the studio, but outside it as well.
-She has competed in Ballet, Hip Hop and Modern at many venues in Ottawa and its surrounding areas.
-Jaime performed locally with Les Grands Ballets Canadiens de Montreal in 2002, 2004, and 2006, participating in their production of The Nutcracker, at the NAC’s Southam Hall.
+As a student she danced competitively and performed locally at the NAC’s Southam Hall with Les Grands Ballets Canadiens de Montreal.

 Jaime is passionate about providing a fun, safe environment for students, where they can express themselves through the art of dance.